 Let me say right now: Forest Road 430 is semi-navigable with 4×4 and high clearance.
 Let me also say that your average speed will be so slow that you literally might be better off walking.
 I was quite convinced that I might get trapped up there due to this dang road.
 It took me an hour and 30 minutes to go less than 3 miles, and I wasn’t sure that I’d make it.
 If you’re thinking that you can make it all the way to East Tensleep Lake, just forget that nonsense.
 If you’re on an ATV, then maybe…otherwise, absolutely no way.

-I parked my Jeep in a little pullout that seemed designed for people who realized that they were going to have to give up, and then I all saddled up and underway.
+I parked my Jeep in a little pullout that seemed designed for people who realized that they were going to have to give up, and then I was all saddled up and underway in less than 15 minutes.
 The road in from where I parked wasn’t bad, with only a 365 feet of aggregate climb.
 In about 12 minutes I’d covered almost 3/4 of a mile, found a lost flashlight, and was at a split in the road, with a trail leading off toward East Tensleep Lake.
-There were a few raspberries near the lake still oddly enough, so I stopped and consumed them.
+There were a few raspberries near the lake still, oddly enough, so I stopped and consumed them.
 The lake doesn’t have a visible outlet, instead featuring a rock dam, and in fact at this time of year it was a pond + a lake, because low water had caused a split in the north and south sections of the thing.

 - East Tensleep Pond and outlet.